wtbrissy/IBM-Data-Science-Coursera/README.md

 # IBM Data Science Professional Certificate

-This is the studying note for IBM Data Science Professional Certificate deliveried on Coursera platform.
+This is the studying note for [IBM Data Science Professional Certificate](https://www.coursera.org/professional-certificates/ibm-data-science) course on Coursera.

+Welcome to leave comments, make pull requests and fork.

 ## Table of Contents
 * [Introductory](#Introductory)